epomatti/openliberty-jakartaee-jms-ibmmq/README.md

 1. Download Open Liberty: https://openliberty.io/downloads
 2. Unzip it
-3. Add Open Liberty to your Eclipse and create a New Server (you can choose the default server for now)
+3. Add Open Liberty to your Eclipse and create a New Server (you can choose the default server template for now)

 ## 5) Download MQ Resource Adapter